BIS305/bis305/GitReset&The3Locations.md

 ![](.//reset_images/image16.png)

-Yes, it is as the File.txt v3 has been removed by the hard reset to the content of the 2nd commit, File.txt v2.
+Yes, File.txt v3 has been removed by the hard reset to the content of the 2nd commit, File.txt v2.

 Here is a picture of the state of the repo and locations: